Gaël Fickou

-Gaël Fickou (born 26 March 1994) is a French professional rugby union player who plays as a centre for Top 14 club Racing 92 and the France national team.
+Gaël Fickou (born 26 March 1994) is a French professional rugby union player who plays as a centre for Top 14 club Toulon and the France national team.

 Club career

 Fickou made his Heineken Cup debut on 14 October 2012, scoring the only try of the game in a win against Leicester Tigers.
 His lithe movement, balance and pace for his size has seen him compared to English rugby legend Jeremy Guscott.

 According to Toulouse and France teammate, Maxime Médard, Fickou "is one of the 10 best centres in the world and soon he will be number one.
 He reminds me of Sonny Bill Williams: tall, athletic, technical, with a good hand-off and a feel for the game.
 He has everything."

 After spending six seasons with Toulouse, he signed with Stade Français for the start of the 2018–19 season.

 On 22 March 2021, Fickou would leave Stade Français to join with Top 14 rivals Racing 92 ahead of the 2021–22 season.